Calum Willock: Club career

 He joined Boreham Wood, also of the Conference South, in July 2013.
 He was dual registered with Isthmian League club Harrow Borough to help him overcome an injury.
-He signed with Conference South rivals Staines Town in January 2014, in a move that reunited him with manager Marcus Gayle, his former teammate at Brentford.
+He signed with Conference South rivals Staines Town in January 2014, in a move that reunited him with the manager Marcus Gayle, his former teammate at Brentford.
 He played 19 games for the "Swans" in the second half of the 2013–14 season as the club posted an eighth-place finish.
 He scored six goals in 20 games in the first half of the 2014–15 season, before joining Isthmian League side Lewes in February 2015.
 The "Rooks" finished 19th in the Premier Division in 2014–15.

 After his release from Lewes at the end of the season, he signed forms with Dulwich Hamlet ahead of the start of the 2015–16 Isthmian League Premier Division campaign following a successful trial period in pre-season, with the signing being funded by the 12th Man Scheme.
 He scored just three minutes into his debut, a 3–0 win over Canvey Island, before scoring again in his second game, a 2–0 win over Merstham.
-He went on to score seven goals in nineteen appearances in all competitions before his release from the club in November 2015, with Hamlet manager Gavin Rose commenting "Calum made a fantastic contribution to our club in the time he was with us and was also a great person to have in the dressing room.
+He went on to score seven goals in 19 appearances in all competitions before his release from the club in November 2015, with Hamlet manager Gavin Rose commenting "Calum made a fantastic contribution to our club in the time he was with us and was also a great person to have in the dressing room.
 I'd like to wish him every success and I'm sure he has a long term future in football well beyond his playing days."
 Later in the month he signed with Merstham.
 Merstham finished tenth in the 2015–16 campaign and then 14th in 2016–17.

 Willock went on to join Southern Counties East League Premier Division club Cray Valley Paper Mills.
 The "Millers" won the league title at the end of the 2018–19 season and reached the 2019 FA Vase final.
-Willock was a late substitute in the final at Wembley Stadium, which Mills lost 3–1 to Chertsey Town after extra-time.
+Willock was a late substitute in the final at Wembley Stadium, which Mills lost 3–1 to Chertsey Town after extra time.